haskell/containers/CONTRIBUTING.md

 When you send a pull request, please:

-- Link to libraries@haskell.org discussion thread if you are changing the public API.
+- Link to the libraries@haskell.org discussion thread if you are changing the public API.

 - If you are requesting a change that is likely to affect performance, we will be able to evaluate it better if you include the results of running the